MeshVSC/Nymph/README.md

 The current click behavior on the landing page is a **TEMPORARY SIMULATION** and must be removed/modified in the future:

 - **StockSentry Card**: Currently the only functional card - clicking it makes other cards disappear and navigates to dashboard.html
-- **Other Cards** (Spark, JstCode, Little Art Corner, BizSentry): Show an "Access Denied" popup when clicked
+- **Other Cards** (Spark, JstNotch, Little Art Corner, BizSentry): Show an "Access Denied" popup when clicked
 - **This behavior is NOT permanent** - it's only implemented to simulate a working application while other components are being developed
 - **Future Implementation**: All cards should navigate to their respective applications when those are built